bcii/bcii.github.io/about.md

 Electrical and Electronics Engineering,

-Physics, Biology, Biotech, Bionics, BioAi
+Physics, Biology, Biotechnology, Bionics, BioAi

 Information Architecture and much More.